maybevoid/mononym/docs/implementation.md

 The `Seed` type now provides a `new_named` method that accepts an owned value of type `T`, and returns a `Named<impl Name, T>`.
 Because the `impl Name` is nested inside `Named`, we can guarantee that the new name given to the value is unique, provided that the `Seed` type is unique.

-Similar to earlier, we can test that two named values indeed have different names by writing a `test` function that accepts a `Seed<impl Name>`.
+Similar to earlier, we can test that two named values indeed have different names by writing a `test` function that accepts a `impl Seed`.
 After replicating the seed, we can verify that the test `same(seed1.new_named(1), seed2.new_named(1))` fails with error during compilation.
 This shows that the `Named<impl Name, i32>` vallues returned by the two calls to `new_name` are indeed unique.

 We can think of the type `Named<Name, T>` as being a _singleton type_, that is, a type with only one possible value.
 With Rust's affine type system, the singleton guarantee is even stronger that we can never have two Rust values of type `Named<Name, T>` with the same `Name` type.

 ## Unique Lifetime with Higher Ranked Trait Bounds

 Our setup for generating uniquely named values is mostly complete, provided we are able to hand over the first unique `Seed` value to the main function to start generating new names.
-But we cannot simply expose a function like `fn new_seed() -> Seed<impl Name>`, as we know that two calls to the same function will return two values of the same type, thereby making them non-unique.
+But we cannot simply expose a function like `fn new_seed() -> impl Seed`, as we know that two calls to the same function will return two values of the same type, thereby making them non-unique.

 We know that in languages like Haskell, it is possible to generate unique types by using continuation-passing-style with _higher-ranked_ continuations.
 While Rust do not currently support higher-ranked types, it instead supports [_higher-ranked trait bounds_](https://rustc-dev-guide.rust-lang.org/traits/hrtb.html) (HRTB) which can be used in similar way.